shravan97/WordHunter/README.md

 - [ ] Add pictures and gifs of a sample execution
 - [ ] Better word suggester (Both interms of filtering and its frequency)
 - [ ] Search term used for image search needs to be automatically found
+- [ ] Implement multiprocessing in parts which are slower to run

 ___